Open-Systems-Pharmacology/developer-docs/Serialization.md

 # TypedSerialize(...) - TypedDeserialize(...)

 In case the above functionalities do not cover your use case, you can also use `TypedSerialize(TObject objectToSerialize, TContext context)` and `TypedDeserialize(TObject objectToDeserialize, XElement outputToDeserialize, TContext context)` to be able to specify the actions that should happen before and after (de)serialization.
-This is the functionality used f.e. for the (de)serialization of the FormulaCache and its corresponding StringMap (as discussed in the xml structure section above).
+This is the functionality used e.g. for the (de)serialization of the FormulaCache and its corresponding StringMap (as discussed in the xml structure section above).